confluence-breast-cancer-consortia/Confluence_Analysis_Pipeline/README.md

 # Regenie GWAS Pipeline for Breast Cancer Analyses in Confluence

-## Notes
-This pipeline assumes BGEN or PGEN format for imputed data.
+## Notes: This pipeline assumes BGEN or PGEN format for imputed data.
 Adjust flags accordingly.
 QC thresholds (e.g., MAC, INFO) may be tailored based on population structure.
 For overall, subtype-specific, or ancestry-specific breast cancer analyses, run Regenie separately for each analysis rather than using Regenie's multi-trait option in a single run.
 Because sample sizes vary substantially across subtypes and ancestries, the multi-trait function can cause issues in Regenie Step 1, leading to inflated standard error estimates.

 This pipeline runs Regenie for breast cancer GWAS using imputed genotype data.
 For full documentation, refer to the [official Regenie guide](https://rgcgithub.github.io/regenie/).